 True, there was opposition to the Congregational ministers in 18th century Berkshire.
 In almost every Berkshire town, ministers were refused payment in cash and in kind, "treated with" (negotiated with) to change the gloom, doom, and severe judgments of their sermons, and finally dismissed.

 While the reports of the squabbles are accurate, it is not quite fair to leave it at that.
-Amidst the strenuous disagreements, the same Congregational ministers gave their members an ideal that Berkshire residents have embraced from that day to this; a principle underlying the true spirit of Berkshire County.

 The town (or village) was the center of New England life in the 18th century.
 To this political construct the ministers brought the ideals of order and unity.
 There were rivalries, conflicts, and almost insurmountable practical problems as they tried to hack civilization out of the wilderness.